-The Driver Health job evaluates the conditions for a driver’s health states and assigns the driver the appropriate state.
-It evaluates the conditions for the health states, assigns the driver with the appropriate state, executes any actions associated with the assigned state, and stores the driver’s transaction data.
+The Driver Health job evaluates the conditions for a driver’s health states, assigns the driver with the appropriate state, executes any actions associated with the assigned state, and stores the driver’s transaction data.
 The default polling interval is one minute.
-The job also executes any actions associated with the assigned state.
-For more information about setting up health monitoring for a driver, see Identity Manager 4.0.2 Common Driver Administration Guide.
+For more information about setting up health monitoring for a driver, see NetIQ Identity Manager 4.0.2 Common Driver Administration Guide.

 Make sure you’ve already added the job to the driver set.
 If you haven’t, see Section 2.0, Adding a Predefined Job.

 On the General page in iManager, configure the following options: